-Let’s talk about t-shirt quilts and address a few questions that are asked a lot!
+Questions you should ask about t-shirt quilts before you commit!
 A quick search on the internet and you will find all kinds of t-shirts quilts at many different price points.

 - What is the difference between a quilt and a blanket?

 - Can you use other fabrics besides t-shirts?